Logan University Learning Resources Center

-The mission of the Learning Resources Center is to provide resources and services that support the institution’s needs including student learning, effective teaching, in addition to research, and patient care according to the mission and the vision of Logan University.
+The mission of the Learning Resources Center is to provide resources and services that support the institution’s needs including student learning, effective teaching, in addition to research, and patient care according to the mission, vision and values of Logan University.

 Group and individual study facilities are available, including separate rooms furnished with computers and media equipment.
 Two rooms are designed to accommodate gross anatomy students and others who wish to utilize the various anatomical models and charts.
 Also featured is a spacious reading area allowing individuals a location to peruse the current journals issues and read in a more relaxed environment.